 A griddle is a large, flat pan that usually takes up space over two of your stove burners, which is incredible if you have a big family or like to cook your meals in large quantities.
 Stove-top griddles have a smooth surface and can contain steel, cast-iron, or occasionally copper.

-You can cook almost anything you’d like on a cast-iron griddle, stove-top style, and we use ours constantly to make big family meals.
+You can cook almost anything you’d like on a cast iron griddle, stove-top style, and we use ours constantly to make big family meals.
 If you have a few other cast-iron pieces and a large skillet, you may not need to invest in a griddle.
 But if you don’t have anything like it and can afford to add an extra piece to your kitchen collection, the griddle is well worth the small investment.

 If you cook big batches and have a large group of people to cook for, using a griddle will save you a ton of time and effort.
 Griddle cooking allows you the space to cook every element of your meal at once – no way your bacon will get cold as you reuse the pan to cook your eggs.
 And fewer pans means less clean-up, as a bonus!